-Our nationally accredited program enjoys the benefits of reciprocity with over 50 states and Canadian provinces, allowing you to teach nearly anywhere.
+Our nationally accredited program enjoys the benefits of reciprocity with many other states and provinces, so you can teach nearly anywhere.
 See our Licensure page for more information.

-As a CESS student, you can engage in exciting and meaningful global study opportunities in countries like England, Finland, France, Hawai'i, Portugal (the Azores) and more.
+If you want to explore other cultures around the world, we offer exciting study abroad opportunities in England, Finland, France, Hawaii, Portugal (the Azores), and many other places.
 UVM's Office of International Education provides a full range of support services to assist you.

 As a student in this major, you have the option to complete our Speech-Language Pathology Assistant (SLPA) Program that meets guidelines established by the American Speech, Language and Hearing Association (ASHA).
 Our collaboration with UVM's Communication Sciences and Disorder Program helps you launch a career in both Early Childhood Special Education and Speech-Language Pathology.